ItayGarin/ktrl/README.md

 Within these two directories keyboard devices usually have a `-kbd` suffix.
 For example, in my laptop, the path is `/dev/input/by-path/platform-i8042-serio-0-event-kbd`.

+If you provide both `--watch` and `--device` arguments, then ktrl will watch for file events only on those devices.

 ##### Bluetooth keyboard location